kodecocodes/i9t/custom-segues/custom-segues.markdown

 Want to try another segue modification?
 Try changing the segue class to `FadeSegue`, which is included in the starter project.

-Once you've built up a library of custom segues, you only need to set the desired segue from your library on your storyboard and you're done — no code required.
+Once you've built up a library of custom segues, you only need to select the desired segue from your library on your storyboard and you're done — no code required.

 ## Creating a custom segue